Tone Matrix Part 1: Overview

 For the longest time, I've wanted to build a physical tone matrix.
 If you've never seen one, they are pretty fun grid-based music synthesizers - here's one in software.
 I've kept bouncing back and forth on what features I'd want, but I think now is a good point to start locking it in and actually designing it.
 Here are my specs:

-1. Modular: I want to be able to expand it in x (number of steps) and y (number of tones) as much as possible.
-The final mixing and selection steps will probably require some quantization (increments of 4 or 8, for example) but that's fine with me.
+(number of tones) as much as possible.
+The final mixing and selection steps will probably require some quantization (increments of 4 or 8, for example) but that's fine with me. - Analog: I'm a mixed-signal designer so I want to flex my analog PCB skills for this.

-3. Options: Switches, LEDs, wave-shaping, echo, filters, etc, you name it.
+- Options: Switches, LEDs, wave-shaping, echo, filters, etc, you name it.

 I drew up a quick block diagram of what I want below: